Deer lose their antlers every single year, but do you know why?

-Deer and other ungulates shed their antlers once a year.
-It can take as little as 24 to 48 hours for the antlers to actually fall off, but the shedding process takes between two to three weeks and then new antlers will regenerate throughout the summer.
+Mule deer, whitetail deer and other ungulates shed their antlers once a year.
+It can take as little as 24-48 hours for the antlers to actually fall off, but the shedding process takes between two to three weeks and then new antlers will regenerate throughout the summer.

 Deer shed their antlers anywhere between January and April, sometimes earlier or later depending on the age of the deer, the physical condition it is in, and where it lives.

 So for all you shed hunters, let's dive into how this works.

 Deer antlers are made up of a honeycomb, bone-like tissue.
 The mounting point where the antlers attach to the head is called the pedicle, where they break off.